gristlabs/grist-help/help/examples/2020-08-invoices.md

 Before doing so, we need to let Grist know that the content of the invoice will depend on these other tables, so that it can update it when something changes, and make sure the invoice gets access to everything it needs.
-Make a `References` column and give it this formula:
+Make a column named `References` and give it this formula:

 ```
 = RECORD(rec, expand_refs=1)